-Even the best of construction materials need repair from time to time.
+Even the best construction materials need repair from time to time.
 One of the advantages of asphalt pavement is the comparative ease of making effective repairs to distressed areas.
 There are two types of patching in pavement maintenance: Remove and Replace (R&R) and Skin or Surface Patching.
 If you need asphalt repair call ARS Asphalt today.

 The most common forms of asphalt distress are fatigue cracking and structural failures.
 These distresses may be caused by overloading the pavement with vehicular traffic and or water infiltration to the sub-grade.
 These cracks in your asphalt are visible in the form of alligator cracking, potholes, sags, ruts, depressions and lateral displacement.
 With these types of distresses, the best option is to remove the cracked asphalt and replace it with an asphalt patch in the failed area.
 This asphalt repait process consists of saw cutting the area where structural damage has occurred, removing the asphalt and patching it back with hot mixed asphalt.

 ASPHALT SKIN OR SURFACE PATCHING

 Another common form of pavement distress is raveling.
 Raveling is caused by water, ultraviolet rays, and/or gas/oil spills resulting in the asphalt and aggregate to separate and erode the surface away.
 Depending on the damage, the best option may be to perform a skin or surface patch on your asphalt.
 This asphalt repair process consists of applying a thin hot mixed asphalt patch on the surface of existing pavement where it has been deteriorated or weathered.
 A variation of skin or surface patching is called fabric skin patching.
 Fabric skin patches are regular skin patches placed over a fabric inner layer between the asphalt patch and the original pavement to add longevity to the patch.